Officeinternal/Advanced-AD-Administration-GP-Management/README.md

 <img width="843" height="629" alt="Screenshot 2026-08-12 150015" src="https://github.com/user-attachments/assets/4efb24e7-a19f-43f4-90b5-7bd7bb15221c" />

-I tried to many different commands such as ipconfig /flushdns /release /renew, net start and stop, diag:testdns, etc. Searching the dns management for old records of the a mix up in ip addresses and dns settings that was causing a collision.
+I tried many different commands such as ipconfig /flushdns /release /renew, net start and stop, diag:testdns, etc. To try and make any head way.
+Searching the dns management for old records for a mix up in ip addresses and dns settings that was causing a collision.
 Dns was still looking at the old host name and I tried to delete and remake Cname and A records after a certain point.
 <img width="1271" height="1085" alt="Screenshot 2026-08-12 161618" src="https://github.com/user-attachments/assets/c14d0e05-02e0-4b7c-be51-3d0897cbb744" />

 <img width="1055" height="260" alt="Screenshot 2026-08-12 173019" src="https://github.com/user-attachments/assets/a74bdee4-c420-4a74-b217-c4e3d997eb5a" />

 <img width="1043" height="526" alt="Screenshot 2026-08-12 173220" src="https://github.com/user-attachments/assets/24d8d237-349c-4265-aadf-a182e757ff6f" />

-Eventually I had to make the difficult decision of reverting back to a saved snapshot before I renamed the server and undoing hours of work/trouble shooting.
+Eventually I had to make the difficult decision of reverting back to a saved snapshot before I renamed the server - undoing hours of work/troubleshooting in the process.
 Ultimately as much as I wanted to solve the underlying issue, it was another case where I felt this had surpassed my level of knowledge and I would save much more time with a reset.

-It wasn't too much longer after that I redid folders, permissions for sharing and security, and create a new gp policy without changing the DC's name that everything worked and flowed normally.
+It wasn't too much longer after that when I redid folders, permissions for sharing and security, and create a new gp policy without changing the DC's name that everything worked and flowed normally.

 [(mapdriveend vid)](https://github.com/user-attachments/assets/1fc7d2b5-ac11-4d3b-8d9a-571a026c5572)

 Folder redirection was the last thing I wanted to implement for this lab.
-I redirected Documents and Desktop to a server share with carefully configured NTFS and share permissions.
+I redirected Documents and Desktop to a server share with configured NTFS and share permissions.

 <img width="814" height="709" alt="Screenshot 2026-08-12 185016" src="https://github.com/user-attachments/assets/255f1be8-902a-4a21-8b61-e3a551416951" />